WKIP

-WKIP (1450 AM) is a commercial radio station licensed to Poughkeepsie, New York.
-The station is owned by iHeartMedia and broadcasts at 1,000 watts from a two-tower array adjacent to its radio studios in the Arlington section of the Town of Poughkeepsie.

-It uses a directional antenna in the daytime, but changes to a non-directional antenna at night, an unusual switch from standard practice where many AM stations are non-directional by day and directional at night.
+WKIP (1450 AM) is a commercial talk radio station licensed to Poughkeepsie, New York.
+The station is owned by iHeartMedia, and broadcasts at 1,000 watts from a two-tower array adjacent to its studios in the Arlington section of the Town of Poughkeepsie.
+During daytime hours it uses a directional antenna, and changes to a non-directional antenna at night, an unusual switch from standard practice where many AM stations are non-directional by day and directional at night.
 Programming is also heard on FM translator W253BV at 98.5 MHz and on WJIP 1370 AM in Ellenville, New York.